 Inner Richmond – The median home price in Inner Richmond is $2,053,800.
 This value has gone up 10.1% over the past year and may rise 5.1% within the next year.

 Excelsior – Excelsior’s appreciation rate has gone up 8.1% over the past year and predictions say they will rise 7.9% within the next year.
 The area’s median home price is $1,042,200.

-Author Comment: Agent Bower left a tip for the consumers who want to buy homes in San Francisco: “Consumers frequently want a single family home upon purchase, but I highly suggest to keep their options open.
-Condominiums, for example, are a good starting point, to build equity which can offer the opportunity to upgrade into a single family home in the future.
-It’ll be easier to upgrade it into a single-family home once they started earning or their equities have increase.”
+Author Comment: Agent Bower left a tip for the consumers who want to buy homes in San Francisco: “Consumers frequently want a single-family home upon purchase, but I highly suggest to keep their options open.
+Condominiums, for example, are a good starting point, to build equity which can offer the opportunity to upgrade into a single-family home in the future.
+It’ll be easier to upgrade it into a single-family home once they started earning or their equities have increased.”

 The process of buying a home in a competitive market like San Francisco can intimidate and stress consumers, especially first-time homebuyers.
 But with proper preparation and assistance from the best agent, it will make the experience worthwhile.